Skip to content

 in HTML form tag is used to collect input data to send to the server. similarly in React form tag work.

-form tag in React is used in Component through render() method like other HTML tag what we want to render.
+form tag in React is used in Component through the render() method like other HTML tags that we want to render.

-form tag collect data in the form of get or post what we define in method to collect data to send to server.
+form tag collects data in the form of get or post which we define in the method to collect data to send to the server.

 class Fillname extends React.Component {